stablekernel/aqueduct/source/docs/intellij.md

 ## File Templates

-- Aqueduct RESTController
+- Aqueduct ResourceController
-    - Creates a new file with the skeleton of an `RESTController`.
+    - Creates a new file with the skeleton of an `ResourceController`.
 - Aqueduct ManagedObject
     - Creates a new file with the skeleton of a `ManagedObject` subclass
 - Aqueduct Test